Through the following links, you can move to the menu or to the main text in this page.

 2. Toward the Realization of a Carbon Neutral and Resilient Society

 In addition to the mitigation of climate change (controlling greenhouse gas emissions), Kubota also engages in environmental conservation activities and provides environmentally-friendly products and solutions to adapt to the effects of climate change (avoiding or minimizing damage brought about by climate change) and to address water and waste issues.
-In these ways, we are contributing to the realization of a sustainable society, especially carbon neutral and resilient one.
+In these ways, we are contributing to the realization of a sustainable, especially carbon neutral and resilient society.

 Greenhouse gas emissions from the food sector, including land use in the agricultural field, are said to account for about 24% of the world's total emissions.
 It is believed that without efficient food production, greenhouse gas emissions will increase.
-Also, climate change influences the reduction and relocation of arable land and agricultural style.
-With a decrease in the number of workers under the influence of urbanization in rural districts, efficient food production in limited cultivation areas will be sought in the future.
+According to the IPCC's Sixth Assessment Report, atmospheric concentrations of methane and nitrous oxide, which are far more damaging greenhouse gases than CO2, are rising and measures are needed to curb their emissions.
+Also, climate change is affecting the reduction and relocation of arable land, agricultural practices, and even ecosystems.
+Given the declining number of farm workers owing to the impact of urbanization in rural areas, more efficient food production in limited areas under cultivation is now needed.

 Taking on the Challenge of Carbon Neutrality